9 Microwave Problems You’ll Regret Ignoring

-Not cleaning food splatters can make for a very time-consuming chore down the road, but it can also shorten the life of your microwave.
-“While these may seem harmless, over time microwave splatters can turn rock-hard and even burn the walls of this small appliance,” says Shimek.
+Failing to keep on top of food splatters can make for a very time-consuming chore down the road, but it can also shorten the life of your microwave.
+“While these may seem harmless, over time, microwave splatters can turn rock-hard and even burn the walls of this small appliance,” says Shimek.
 “To extend the life of your microwave and keep it running in top shape, make sure you wipe it down with a warm cloth daily.
 This will remove residue on the inside of the microwave that can keep air from circulating inside the machine, which is how it heats food.”

-Learn the ways you’re shortening the life of your dishwasher.
+Learn the surprising ways you’re shortening the life of your dishwasher.

 Weird sounds while cooking

 All microwaves have a low and steady “hum” while they cook, but if yours starts making other weird noises, it’s time to investigate.
 Any sort of rattling, clanking, or louder-than-normal sound could be a sign of an electrical or motor issue.
 And this is important to check out sooner rather than later since continuing to run your microwave could cause sparks or a fire.

 Find out what those strange car sounds you’ve been hearing could possibly mean.